Submissions

 The author/s retains all copyrights and publishing rights.

-The authors retain copyright in published papers and grant the publisher a non-exclusive licence to publish the article, be cited as the article's original publisher in the event of reuse, and disseminate it in any form or medium.
+The authors retain copyright in published papers and grant the publisher a non-exclusive license to publish the article, be cited as the article's original publisher in the event of reuse, and disseminate it in any form or medium.

 - Preprint